Theory of reasoned action: Limitations

 Although the scope of TRA is wide, the theory still has its limitations and like any other theory, needs constant refinement and revision particularly when extending to choice and goals.
 The distinction between a goal intention and a behavioral intention concerns the capability to achieve one's intention, which involves multiple variables thus creating great uncertainty.
 Ajzen acknowledged that "some behaviors are more likely to present problems of controls than others, but we can never be absolutely certain that we will be in a position to carry out our intentions.
 Viewed in this light it becomes clear that strictly speaking every intention is a goal whose attainment is subject to some degree of uncertainty."
+TRA is designed to make broad generalizations, so there is no emphasis on specifics like personality, rules, or emotions.
+However, since the impact of these variables tends to balance out over larger populations, this approach helps ensure greater consistency and reliability in its findings.

 According to Eagly and Chaiken, TRA does not take into account that certain conditions that enable the performance of a behavior are not available to individuals.
 Since the TRA focuses on behaviors that people decisively enact, the theory is limited in terms of being able to predict behaviors that require access to certain opportunities, skills, conditions, and/or resources.
 Additionally, certain intentions do not necessarily play a role in terms of connecting attitudes and behavior.
 According to a study conducted by Bagozzi and Yi, the performance of a behavior is not always preceded by a strong intent.
 In fact, attitudes and behaviors may not always be linked by intentions, particularly when the behavior does not require much cognitive effort.